ametisrinithin2/pubsub-system-final/FRONTEND_TESTING.md

 **Solution:**
 1. Make sure topic is selected (should be highlighted)
 2. Check console for "Subscribing to topic-..." message
-3. Verify Pusher credentials are correct
-4. Check Pusher Dashboard for message events
+3. Check Pusher Dashboard for message events

 ### Issue: Real-time not working between tabs

 **Solution:**
 1. Verify both tabs show "● Connected"
 2. Check that events appear in Pusher Dashboard
-3. Verify `.env.local` has the same key for `PUSHER_KEY` and `NEXT_PUBLIC_PUSHER_KEY`
-4. Try opening an incognito window as second tab
+3. Try opening an incognito window as second tab

 ### Issue: Messages appear twice